 A balanced diet consisting of unlimited grass hay complemented by a Timothy-based pellet and fresh veggies is important.
 There’s no doubt about that.
 But guinea pigs are natural foragers.
 In the wild, small animals don’t eat the same thing day after day.
 They eat a tidbit here and a morsel there, based on what is available seasonally.
 Without this variety, they can suffer a lack of trace minerals and other nutritional components.
-Plenty of safe herbs and flowers can be offered regularly to help a guinea pig thrive, and there are other supplements that may be useful for certain health problems or during recovery periods.
+Plenty of safe herbs and flowers can be offered regularly to help a guinea pig thrive, but there are other guinea pig supplements that may be useful for certain health problems or during recovery periods.

 You may have heard that guinea pigs, like us, can’t make their own vitamin C. Fresh vegetables add variety to the diet and ensure your guinea pig is getting all the vitamin C she needs.
 Bell peppers in particular – any color - are packed with vitamin C but still low in calcium, sugar, and acid.
 Do you have a picky eater on your hands?
 High-quality guinea pig pellets with stabilized vitamin C can provide extra assurance your pig is getting the nutrients she needs.